How to Play Guitar by Ear: Techniques for beginners

 How long does it take to play guitar by ear?

+It typically varies based on individual effort and consistency.
 First of all, you must do the hard work.
-Take action and exercise these tips regularly to see results.
+Take action and exercise these recommended techniques regularly to see results.
 But be patient because this efficiency to hear and replicate takes time to develop.

-How long does it take, you ask?
-That depends on you & your capability to practice consistently.
-Playing by ear can be a bit of a challenge and does take time.
+The duration largely depends on your personal capability to practice consistently.
+Although playing by ear can be a bit of a challenge and does take time.
 But if you keep up to work at it, it will get better.

 Final Words

 To sum it up, you don’t necessarily have to be an advanced guitarist to play a song on your instrument by ear.
-Every step of the process involves skills you can develop through some solid ear training exercises.
+Every step of the process involves skills you can develop through some solid ear training guitar exercises for beginners.

 Practice your scales, focus on your ability to listen, and learn from your mistakes.
 Overall, develop a solid practice routine and stick with it.
 This way, you will obtain unexpected results.